Umesh-Choudhari/VisualizerApplication/README.md

    - `Line.h` and `Line.cpp`: Definitions and implementations for lines.

-   - `Rectanglee.h` and `Rectanglee.cpp`: Definitions and implementations for generic shapes.
+   - `Rectanglee.h` and `Rectanglee.cpp`: Definitions and implementations for Rectangle.

    - **Exported as DLL:** The Geometry Library is exported as a Dynamic Link Library (DLL), promoting reusability in other projects.